Ashok K. Goel is a Professor of Computer Science and Cognitive Science in the

 Ms. Cynthia Bryant; firstname.lastname@example.org; 404-894-3807

-Ashok has two sons: Kunal (16 years old), a junior in the Dekalb County Magnet Program
+Ashok has two sons: Kunal (17 years old), a senior in the Dekalb County Magnet Program

-High Achievers at the Chamblee Charter High School in 2011, and is now a sophomore in the Honors Program at
+for High Achievers at Chamblee Charter High School, Vice-President of the Student Government and Co-Captain of the Tennis Team; and Gautam (19), a junior in the Honors Program at